lwsjs/local-web-server/README.md

 ### Stored config

-Use the same port and blacklist every time?
-Persist it to `package.json`:
+Use the same options every time?
+Persist then to `package.json`:
 ```json
 {
   "name": "example",